maham-mehboob-butt/veya_marketing-analytics/case_study/case-study.md

 ## Business Situation

-Veya is a growing Pakistani beauty and skincare e-commerce brand that is expanding its digital presence and investing more heavily in online marketing.
+Veya is a growing Pakistani digital-first e-commerce marketplace that is expanding its online presence and investing more heavily in digital marketing.

 The company currently promotes its products through several digital advertising platforms, including Facebook, Google Ads, Instagram, LinkedIn, TikTok, and Twitter.